Australian National Netball Championships

-The Australian National Netball Championships are a series of annual netball tournaments, organised by Netball Australia and featuring representative teams from the states and territories of Australia.
+The National Netball Championships (NNC) are a series of annual netball tournaments, organised by Netball Australia and featuring representative teams from the states and territories of Australia.
 The earliest tournaments took place during 1920s.

 Until 2005, the championships featured an open tournament, as well tournaments for under-17, under-19 and under-21 teams.
 However, following the emergence of the Commonwealth Bank Trophy league, Netball Australia decided to end the open tournament.
 The last under-21 tournament was played in 2016.

 History

 Early tournaments

 The earliest Australian National Netball Championships took place during 1920s.
 Differing sources mean it is unclear exactly which year the tournament was first held.
 According to the 2005 Netball New South Wales annual report, New South Wales won their first title in 1926.
 Meanwhile, according to the Netball Victoria website, Victoria hosted and won the first official championships in 1928 in Melbourne.

 According to the 2004 Netball Australia annual report, the 2004 National Netball Championships were the 71st edition.
 However according to the 2005 annual report there had been eighty years of open competition.